 Absolute returns are easy to calculate.
 It takes the beginning value or initial investment and the end value to calculate the return from the investment.
 The annualised return, on the other hand, is slightly difficult to calculate.
 It takes the absolute return and adds 1 to it.
 Then the nth root of it is taken where n is the time period, and finally, one is subtracted to obtain the annualised multiplier.
 In other words, it shows the return from an investment over a period of time.

-Let’s take an example of investing INR 1,000 for three years.
+Let’s take the example of investing INR 1,000 for three years.
 At the end of 3 years, the investment grew to INR 1,500.
 The absolute return from this investment is 50%.
 On the other hand, the annualised return is 14.47%.
 This means the investment grew 14.47% per annum for three years.

-What is the absolute and relative return?
+What is the Importance of Absolute and Annualised returns?